patrykstruzek/UE5_2D3DGAME/README.md

 [Video](https://youtu.be/LcPMTqAbuvw)

-Unfortunately files of this are corrupted.
+!!!Unfortunately files of this are corrupted.
+I'am workiing on it how to fix it.!!!